herrfennessey/carmen-and-dave/carmenAndDave/content/romanian/registry.md

   enable: true
   title: "Gifts"
   image: "images/heart_hollow_two_countries.png"
   content: "We would really appreciate not getting gifts for this wedding.
-We have everything we need.<br><br>We know your flights, your time, and your presence are valuable and that would be the perfect gift to us.
+We are incredibly fortunate to have everything we need.
+  <br><br>We know your flights, your time, and your presence are valuable,
+  and that would be the perfect gift to us.
 We cannot wait to see you all!"

 ---